cdsittampalam/documentation/docs/Getting Started.md

 1. To download the terms and conditions, click **Download**.
 2. To view the terms and conditions as a PDF file in another browser page or tab, click **Copy Link**.
-3. Tick the box and click **Accept & Continue**.
+3. Tick the box to show that you have read the terms and conditions.
+4. Click **Agree and Continue**.
 The Validate your email address screen shows.

 ### Validate Email Address